 In Over Our Heads

-My mentoring programs are for executive level change makers who are working in very difficult situations - often on big economic, social and environmental issues - where very stuck, complex and polarised issues lead to slow, incremental change, or none at all.
+My mentoring programs are for senior change makers who are working in very difficult situations - often on big economic, social and environmental issues - where very stuck, complex and polarised issues lead to slow, incremental change, or none at all.

 These situations leave behind an enormous waste of effort and capital.
 Worst of all, we remain stuck with the biggest issues affecting the future of industry, humanity and life on Earth.